Barrio Sésamo: Seasons 2–4 (1983–1988)

-In 1983, one year after the second season started, a new government won the elections in Spain and José Maria Calviño was appointed as Director General of RTVE.
+In 1983, one year after the second season started, a new government won the elections in Spain and José María Calviño was appointed as Director General of RTVE.
 The new staff fired those involved in the cancellation of the original series.
 The creator of the banned first season was called by the station and was appointed as new Head of the Children' Programmes Unit and later Director of the TVE-2 channel.

-The show finished around April 1988 and was replaced by Los Mundos de Yupi, a similar program fully produced by TVE, featuring three extraterrestrial characters.
+The show finished around April 1988 and was replaced by Los mundos de Yupi, a similar program fully produced by TVE, featuring two extraterrestrial characters.

-Barrio Sésamo revival (1996–2000)
+Barrio Sésamo (1996–2000)

-In 1996, the show returned to TVE, this time being produced in both Catalan and Spanish.
+In 1996, the show returned to TVE, this time being produced in both Catalan and Spanish in its production center in Catalonia.

-New characters included Bluki (a blue full-body cat-like Muppet), Vera (a yellow monster), Bubo (an owl) and Gaspar (a human Muppet).
-Additional characters that made occasional appearances included a wild monster with red fur and a healthy appetite — portraying a role similar to Cookie Monster's — and a tan Anything Muppet that could be turned into characters (such as a baby, a girl friend of Vera's, a clumsy man with a moustache, or a pig).
+New characters included Bluki (a blue full-body cat-like Muppet), Vera (a female yellow monster Muppet who speaks in the third person, similar to Elmo), Bubo (an owl Muppet), and Gaspar (a red-haired human Muppet).
+Additional characters that made occasional appearances included a wild monster with red fur and a healthy appetite — portraying a role similar to Cookie Monster's — and a tan Anything Muppet that could be turned into characters (such as a baby, a human girl friend of Vera's, a clumsy man with a mustache, and a pig).
 The show's directors were Enrique Nicanor, Antonio Torets, and Jose María Vidal (co-director).

 Later Spanish dubs

-Since 2006, Juega Conmigo, Sésamo, the Castilian Spanish dub of Play with Me Sesame, has been broadcast on Antena 3.
+Since 2006, Juega conmigo, Sésamo, the Castilian Spanish dub of Play with Me Sesame, has been broadcast on Antena 3.

+Since 2008, Las grandes aventuras de Epi y Blas, the Castillian Spanish dub of Bert and Ernie's Great Adventures, has been broadcast on Playhouse Disney.

 Since 2012, Super Healthy Monsters is a 5 to 7-minute series focuses on activities and foods that keep one healthy.
-Sesame Workshop produced 26 episodes in English, which initially aired dubbed in Spain on Antena 3 as a Barrio Sésamo mini-series called "Monstruos Supersanos."
+Sesame Workshop produced 26 episodes in English, which initially aired dubbed in Spain on Antena 3 as a Barrio Sésamo mini-series called Monstruos Supersanos.

-On April 28, 2016, El Hotel Furchester, the Castilian Spanish dub of The Furchester Hotel, was broadcast in Spain on TVE Clan.
+On April 28, 2016, El Hotel Furchester, the Castilian Spanish dub of The Furchester Hotel, was broadcast in Spain on Clan.

-The show is part of the HBO programming in Spain under its original title, Sesame Street, with dubbed episodes of the HBO seasons from 2017 to present.
+The American Sesame Street is part of the HBO programming in Spain, with dubbed episodes of the HBO seasons from 2017 to present.